larusx/http_server/README.md

 #Http Server

 ##A simple Http server
->		now it support multi-threads base on pthread.
+>	Now it support multi-threads base on pthread.
-	ws maybe ok.

 ##TODO
 * epoll